Phosphorylated Peptides: A Key Figure in Biological Processes

 What are Stapled Peptides?

 Stapled peptides are a class of synthetic peptides whose structure includes a chemical “staple” that locks the peptide in a specific conformation.
-This stapling typically enforces an alpha-helical structure, crucial for the interaction with many intracellular targets.
+This stapling typically enforces an alpha-helical structure, which is crucial for the interaction with many intracellular targets.

 The Stapling Process